-Thankfully there are some things which we don’t have to wait for.
-From supersets to frameworks to query languages, there are some names that are whispers on the wind which we think will turn into gales in the year to come.
-If you want to prepare for this year in web development, here are a few things to study up and keep your eye on.
+Thankfully there are some things that we don’t have to wait for.
+From supersets to frameworks to query languages, there are some names that are whispers in the wind which we think will turn into gales in the year to come.
+If you want to prepare for this year in web development, here are a few things to study up on and keep your eye on.

 The rise of Typescript

 Have you noticed that your favorite websites work that little bit better on your mobile devices?
 “That’s because developers are flocking to web components,” as Bertolt Tremain, a tech writer at State of Writing and Study demic says, “putting native apps out of a job and streamlining user experiences.

 This is one technology that is looking like the future of query languages.
 Zain Abadawi, a blogger at Bestbritishessays and Revieweal, says “GraphQL is an efficient method of data fetching that is giving REST a run for its money when it comes to APIs, and has been pinned as the most intriguing language developers at the State of JS.”
 If you’re looking to get ahead of the curve, take a look at a GraphQL tutorial and see what you could use it for.

 Finally, this open-source technology is showing some real promise in the world of reusable code.
 Bit turns components into building blocks you can share across multiple projects and different applications. \

 What’s more, Bit can help you develop one component simultaneously across separate projects.
 It’s flexible, it’s powerful, and it’s changing the way teams work.

 Molly Crockett is a marketing blogger for PaperFellows.com and Bigassignments.com.
 She focuses on how businesses can protect themselves from industry challenges, predict technological advancement and defend against legal threats.
 Alongside this work, Molly contributes to the online writing service Oxessays.com, where she is always seeking ways in which to help young people develop writing and research skills.